-1. Degree of mastering of the material on the pharmacology curriculum.

-2. Degree of development of practical skills in the syllabus of the pharmacology.

-3. Degree professional literacy in the design of training documentation (prescriptions for drugs).

-4. Depth understanding of the nature and urgency of the issues discussed.
+- 1. Degree of mastering of the material on the pharmacology curriculum. - 2.
+Degree of development of practical skills in the syllabus of the pharmacology. - 3.
+Degree professional literacy in the design of training documentation (prescriptions for drugs). - 4.
+Depth understanding of the nature and urgency of the issues discussed.

-5. Character of construction a response.
+5. Structure of verbal response.